Summarize this with

 Google Business Profile is firmly integrated into Swat.io, reviews are imported into the inbox as tickets, can be assigned to team members and replied to.
 What is missing are Apple App Store reviews and Google Play Store reviews.
 For app publishers who have to moderate 500+ reviews per month across two stores, that means manual login to App Store Connect, manual login to the Play Console.
 Two tabs, two workflows, no AI support, and the growing ASO effect of reviews remains unused.

-replient.ai also covers App Store and Play Store, with AI reply suggestions, sentiment prioritization (1-star first), multi-country reviews and auto-tagging.
-All in the same dashboard as social media comments.
-If you want to dive deeper into app review management, find the background in the Practical Guide to AI App Reviews.
+replient.ai additionally covers App Store and Play Store, with AI reply suggestions, sentiment prioritization (1-star first), multi-country reviews and auto-tagging.
+All in the same dashboard as the social media comments.
+Anyone who wants to dive deeper into app review management will find the background in the hands-on guide to AI app reviews.

 Feature comparison: Swat.io vs. replient.ai